josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_over_recognition.md

 # 📚 Over Recognition
 **First created:** 2025-09-14 | **Last updated:** 2025-09-29
-*PR exercises and listening sessions that absorb critique but never act — recognition as containment.*
+*PR exercises and listening sessions that absorb critique but never act — recognition as containment*

 ---